 I first began counseling teenagers, but quickly realized that problems teenagers face are often the result of issues occurring within the family system.
-Taking personal inventory of my own struggles as a teenager and throughout my 20s, I recalled problems within my own family – many of which were related to drug and alcohol abuse and addiction.
-It was following taking an in-depth and honest look at my family and myself that I knew I needed to dive deep into my own personal work.
-I firmly believe that therapists need to work through their own issues in order to effectively treat their clients.
-Otherwise, the therapist’s own blind spots and triggers can transfer onto clients and affect their ability to provide good therapy.
+Taking a personal inventory of my own struggles as a teenager and throughout my 20s, I recalled problems within my own family – many of which were related to drug and alcohol abuse and addiction.
+It was after taking an in-depth and honest look at my family and myself that I knew I needed to dive deep into my own personal work.
+I firmly believe that counselors need to work through their own issues in order to effectively treat their clients.
+Otherwise, the counselor’s own blind spots and triggers can transfer onto clients and affect their ability to provide good therapy.
 In my own healing journey, I continue to work a 12-step program and have attended numerous workshops and retreats, engaged in both individual and group therapy, and gone through EMDR and other trauma treatments, cognitive behavioral therapy, Gestalt therapy and additional experiential approaches.
 My personal work, as well as my training, influences what I offer clients and bring into sessions.
 I’d never ask a client to engage in a therapy or treatment that they are not ready for or comfortable with.

 For more than two decades, I’ve been providing support, guidance, tools and a warm, nonjudgmental and compassionate space to help my clients mitigate, manage and overcome substance abuse issues.
 I also help clients work through the feelings of trauma, depression, anxiety, grief and loss that often co-occur with addictions.
 I see a lot of depression and trauma, particularly, come up with the individuals and families I work with.
 Many people who abuse substances have been afflicted by at least one trauma.
 And, alcohol is a depressant, so – on some level – everyone who drinks heavily will experience depression.